-When considering your application only the address of the parent/carer with whom the child normally lives with and who is in receipt of the child benefit will be taken into account.
+When considering your application only the address of the parent/carer with whom the child normally lives with and who is in receipt of the child benefit or child tax credit will be taken into account.
 The address of childminders or other relatives or friends who may help you look after your child must not be used on your application form.
-If the address on your application is not your child's normal address, you must provide a Residence Order issued by a court, if you wish this address to be considered.
-We reserve the right to seek proof of your address and it should be noted that an offer of a school place may be withdrawn if information is supplied by you on your application is intentionally misleading or fraudulent (for example a false claim to a residence in the catchment area.
+If the address on your application is not your child's normal address; you must provide a child arrangements order issued by a court, if you wish that address to be considered.
+Admission authorities will not accept any other arrangement e.g. where parents delegate parental responsibility to a grandparent or other family member unless you have court documentation that supports their living arrangements.
+We reserve the right to seek proof of your address and it should be noted that an offer of a school place may be withdrawn if information is supplied by you on your application is intentionally misleading or fraudulent (for example a false claim to a residence within the catchment area).
 Where a place is withdrawn on the basis of misleading information the application will be considered afresh, and a right of appeal offered if a place is refused.